 The vast ensuite bathrooms have deluge showers, but if you splash out on a Super Deluxe Bungalow you also get an enormous sunken tub and a private garden.

 The restaurant is run by chef Teco, who was born and raised in the surrounding area.
 His food is Brazilian with an international twist: think moqueca baiana (fish and coconut milk stew), lasagna made with pupunha (an Amazonian vegetable), and soufflé de goiabada (guava souffle).
-All meals are included in the room rate and the seafood is freshly caught each day.
+Vegetarians or those with lactose or gluten intolerance can be accommodated.
+All meals are included in the room rate, and the seafood is freshly caught each day.

 Breakfast is an artfully presented assortment of just-squeezed juices, fresh fruits, breads, cakes, cheeses, ham, tapioca, cereals and cooked eggs.